 Are you an organization that interacts with clients regularly or only when you expect them to complete an NPS survey or if you expect something from them?

-The answer is here: You should interact with your clients regarding how you’re addressing their issues according to NPS or feedback surveys, but you need to have a proper strategy for internal interactions.
+The answer is here: You should interact with your clients about how you’re addressing their issues using NPS or feedback surveys, but you need a proper strategy for internal interactions.

-Your promoters have already started to spread the word regarding how wonderful your service or product is.
+Your promoters have already started spreading the word about how excellent your service or product is.

 The best word-of-mouth marketing generates $6 trillion of yearly consumer spending and is predicted to be responsible for 13% of customer sales.

-Personalize your NPS surveys with numerous subject lines, i.e., A/B testing, and use the best-performed ones.
+Personalize your NPS surveys with numerous subject lines, i.e., A/B testing, and use the best-performing ones.

-In case you’re responding well to NPS surveys well, but not seeing any improvement in your NPS score, you might need to reply quickly.
+In case you’re responding well to NPS surveys, but not seeing any improvement in your NPS score, you might need to reply quickly.

 For instance, if you’re getting emails from your customers, they expect to hear back from you ASAP.